Nyerguds/MobiusMapEditor/README.md

 * Added tooltips for the teamtype options.
 * Fixed tab order of the teamtype options.
 * Removed teamtype "Priority" value capping after feedback from users and checking the source code.
+* The CONC and ROAD overlay types now show the same graphics as in-game.
+This is technically just a dummy graphic the game uses when not finding object graphics.
+The version in the editor is a reconstruction.
+* All overlay items will now show a preview icon of the same size.
+* Fixed errors in tree sizes.